Meet the locals: when the weather gives the place character

 03 May 2019

 Love ‘em or loathe ‘em, Australia’s local weather phenomena can be a defining feature of a city, town or region.
-From the sweet relief of the Fremantle Doctor taking the edge off Perth’s heat to the blustery southerly buster that can blast cool changes up along the New South Wales coast, our meteorologists around the country introduce you to some of their best-known local weather ‘characters’.
+From the sweet relief of the Fremantle Doctor taking the edge off Perth’s heat to the blustery southerly buster that can blast cool changes up along the New South Wales coast, find out about some of our best-known local weather ‘characters’.

-Much weather is variable and complex (which is why forecasting it is a science) but some kinds of weather happen regularly in particular places when certain conditions line up.
-This is because they are influenced by local geography, such as the position of hills, valleys and proximity to the sea, as well as factors that change regularly with the seasons in that location, such as air temperatures and the level of moisture in the atmosphere.
+Much weather is variable and complex but some kinds of weather happen regularly in particular places when certain conditions line up.
+This is because they are influenced by local geography, such as the position of hills, valleys and proximity to the sea.
+They can also be affected by factors that change regularly with the seasons in that location, such as air temperatures and the level of moisture in the atmosphere.

 The Fremantle Doctor is a local term given to the afternoon sea breeze that affects the Perth region.
 In Perth, hot days are usually associated with dry easterly winds during summer and early autumn months, beginning during the morning and continuing into the afternoon.
 The Doctor is just the tonic as it brings with it much cooler temperatures as it spreads inland from the coastal fringe through to the Darling Scarp.
 In almost all instances it arrives from a southwesterly direction during the late afternoon, with locals rejoicing that the heat of the day is over.